When you don't know how to describe a haircut, a barber may mess up your hair.

 Why Do You Need To Learn Haircut Lingo?

-As we mentioned earlier, you'll explain the haircut you want better when you use your barber's lingo.
-Further, knowing these terms will help you when searching for pictures of haircuts or scrolling through hair blogs.
+You're able to explain the haircut you want better when you use your barber's lingo.
+Furthermore, knowing these terms will help you when searching for pictures of haircuts or scrolling through hair blogs.

 How Do You Tell A Barber What You Want?